cert-manager/website/content/docs/troubleshooting/webhook.md

-The first step to debug this issue is to make sure the `timeoutSeconds` field on the cert-manager mutating and validating webhook configurations we are configured to 30 seconds (the maximum value).
+The first step to debug this issue is to make sure the `timeoutSeconds` field on the cert-manager mutating and validating webhook configurations are configured to 30 seconds (the maximum value).
 By default, it is set to 10 seconds, meaning that `context deadline exceeded` will potentially hide the other timeout messages.
 To check the value of the `timeoutSeconds` field, run: